-MANILA, Philippines (8th UPDATE) – As of January 30, 2020, there were at least 7 cases being tried in court against Rappler CEO and executive editor Maria Ressa as well as Rappler's directors and a former researcher.
+As of July 20, 2020, there were at least 7 cases being tried in court against Rappler CEO and executive editor Maria Ressa as well as Rappler's directors and a former researcher.

 On top of this, the Bureau of Internal Revenue is investigating Rappler Inc and Rappler Holdings Corporation for alleged tax violations.

-This number has been reduced from the previous total of 11 court cases, complaints, and investigations against Rappler due to the following:
+The number of active cases has been reduced from the previous total of 11 charges, complaints, and investigations against Rappler due to the following: